Noovolari/leapp/docs/troubleshooting/app-data.md

     ```

 ### Configuration files
-By default, Leapp stores configuration files in the following locations:
+By default, Leapp stores the configuration files in the following locations:

 === "MacOS"